siyuan-bruce/siyuan-bruce.github.io/homepage.md

   - Internship on CBDC work
   - Angle Fund Winner \| Corda Prototype Development

+## **Teaching**
+- 2022.11 Mentor of 2022 HKUST Fintechstic Competition.
+- 2022.10 ~ now: I am supervising 5 Msc students on their research projects.
+  - To be added.

 ## **Award**
 - 2021.11 Global CBDC Challenge Finalist (Top 5% in over 300+ submissions from 50+ countries)